 Unsere wichtigste Untersuchungsmethode ist die Rastertunnelmikroskopie (STM), mit der atomare Auflösung erreicht werden kann.
 Wir präparieren fortgeschrittene 2D-Materialien wie Komposite aus Graphen und hexagonalem Bornitrit oder ultradünne Halbleiter wie MoS2 unter genau kontrollierten Bedingungen, und modifizieren diese Schichten gezielt, um z.
 B. eine Dotierung zu bewirken oder die Wechselwirkung mit potenziell störenden Gasen aus der Umgebung zu untersuchen.
 In den letzten Jahren konnten wir so unter anderem zeigen, dass man Elektronen in Quantenpunkten aus Graphen einsperren kann, in welcher Form Graphen durch den Beschuss mit energetischen Ionen beschädigt wird, und wie es schaffen, zwischen 2D-Materialien und ihre Unterlage zu kriechen (Interkalation).

-7.11.2022 We submitted the manuscript "Phase engineering in tantalum sulfide monolayers on Au(111)" to 2D materials.
+24.1.2023 Our paper "Phase engineering in tantalum sulfide monolayers on Au(111)" appeared in 2D Materials.
 In this work, we describe two different phases of two-dimensonal tantalum sulfide and how they can be converted into each other.
 Authors are D. Dombrowski, A. Samad, K. Mehlich, T. Chagas, U Schwingenschlögl and C. Busse

 11.7.2022 Jenny Schrage handed in her Bachelor thesis on testing and commissioning our new vaccum suitcase.
 Well done!